CynderTech/payments-via-paymongo-for-woo/readme.txt

 == Description ==

-Accept Visa, MasterCard, GCash, GrabPay, Maya, Atome, and BPI directly on your store with the PayMongo Payment Gateway for WooCommerce
+Accept Visa, MasterCard, GCash, GrabPay, Maya, Atome, BPI, and BillEase directly on your store with the PayMongo Payment Gateway for WooCommerce

 ** 1.6.x UPDATE INSTRUCTIONS **